Blog

 Bonus tip: The BILL Divvy Card

-The BILL Divvy Card powered by Visa1 (issued by Cross River Bank, Member FDIC) is a great way to build your business credit score.
+The BILL Divvy Card powered by Visa1 (issued by one of Divvy Pay, LLC’s bank partners.) is a great way to build your business credit score.
 It reports your balances and payments to the Small Business Financial Exchange to help your business build a stronger credit profile.

 It also comes with BILL Spend & Expense software that helps you manage your credit, budget, and expenses.
 Order physical cards or create as many virtual cards as you like for subscriptions and online purchases—either way, you can set budget limits on each card to control your spending.